Mubaraqq/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the absolute path name of the current working directory ls command list the content(s) of the current directory
+pwd prints the absolute path name of the current working directory ls command list the content(s) of the current directory cd command changes the working directory to home